 While most of us were taught from a very young age that lying is wrong and that we should always tell the truth, the fact is that most of us have found ourselves in situations where we have used some degree of lying for some reason we thought warranted; this causes us to break this “golden rule”.

 Perhaps we’ve lied to a teacher to explain our way out of home-work we didn’t complete, or to a parent for playing cricket with friends when we were supposed to be doing something else.

 As we start growing up, we realize that the world is not black-and-white and it is hard to get by without occasionally using dishonesty as an excuse to move through the world’s grayness.

 “Being nice to someone you don’t like is not being two-faced, it’s a sign that you have become mature.”

-All too frequently the “excuses” we make in life are actually lies, and we rationalize our tendency to use them to make our way through life here and there.
-What we don’t realize is that our minor, seemingly insignificant lies quickly turn into habitual lying, and we continue to rationalize this behavior and employ it in our daily lives.
-It becomes a way of life!
+All too frequently the “excuses” we make in life are actually lies and we rationalize our tendency to use them in order to get through life without much hassle.
+What we don’t realize is that our minor, seemingly insignificant lies quickly turn into habitual lying.
+We continue to rationalize this behavior and employ it in our daily lives.
+It becomes our way of life!

-Eventually we even start lying to ourselves, and we begin to become confused as to what is true and what is a lie.
-This process begins innocently.
-We’re supposed to be up at 8:00AM, but we give ourselves an excuse to take an extra 15 minutes to rest.
-Next we start making excuses for 30 minutes more and very soon we perfect the art of procrastination, and then we start making excuses for why our work isn’t completed.
-Eventually we find that we are not where (or who!) we want to be in life, and we can’t understand how we arrived at this static place, having wasted so much time and opportunity.
+Then we start making excuses for why our work isn’t completed.
+Eventually, we find that we are not where (or who!) we want to be in life, and we can’t understand how we arrived at this static place after having wasted so much time and opportunities.

 One week of life without lying, and my commitment for the future: